technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- reduce number of test puzzle - check that there is at least one test for every strategy
+  - seems like NakedTriplets/HiddenTriplets as well as NakedQuadruplets/HiddenQuadruplets are not used in my test sets
+  - included selected puzzles from 0096_sudoku.txt directly in SinglePuzzleTests
+  - removed puzzles from other sources as well as the corresponding tests
 - improved statistics output to identify puzzles which require specific strategies more easily
 - removed unused code in IndicesAndIterators.cs
   - was no longer needed because of Combinations method and generic NakedTuples and HiddenTuples strategies